alex-lew/bnp-playground/README.md

 # Bayesian Non-parametrics Playground

-A little playground for defining and running Bayesian nonparametric models, in the style of [Roy et al. (2008)](http://danroy.org/papers/RoyManGooTen-ICMLNPB-2008.pdf).
+A little playground for defining and running Bayesian nonparametric models, in the style of [Roy et al. (2008)](http://danroy.org/papers/RoyManGooTen-ICMLNPB-2008.pdf) and [LazyPPL](https://lazyppl-team.github.io/).

 Note that this is currently not a library for *fitting* these models, just for running them to generate synthetic data.
 It is intended for pedagogical purposes & quick prototyping.